 Up to 45% of product launches are delayed for several reasons — this can include a failure to meet customer requirements and lack of formal launch processes, such as a go-to-market strategy (GTM).
 These are some of the critical issues that product managers experience internally that result in poor customer reception.

-As a product manager, you need to have a clearly defined GTM strategy that delivers your unique value proposition to customers.
+As a revenue leader, you need to have a clearly defined GTM strategy that delivers your unique value proposition to customers.
 Your GTM is all about getting your audience to see what you see in your product.
 It’s a plan that details how an organisation can engage with customers to drive sales and gain a competitive advantage.

 Essentially, you’re aligning your marketing, sales, and product goals under one umbrella.
 Within a B2B context, this is a crucial step as you’re trying to sell your product to people who, for the most part, already know what they’re looking for or what the competition looks like.

 So, if you want to operate in the B2B SaaS market successfully, you need to consider the sales process within the context of product and marketing — not as an afterthought!
 Having a tailored and detailed GMT strategy enables you to do that.
 Keep on reading to learn more!

 Recommended reading: For further information on how to set up your GTM and wider business processes, check out our free eBook — The Big Book of SaaS for Founders